 Walter Gray “Bud” Eaton of Potosi, Missouri departed this life surrounded by the Love and Care of his family at 12 noon Thursday, February 28, 2019 at his home.
 Bud was born August 5, 1938 in Potosi, Missouri, a son of the late Verda Grace (Bouse) Eaton and John Clifton Eaton.
 Bud was Eighty years, six months and twenty-three days of age at his passing.

-To send flowers in memory of Walter "Bud" Eaton, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Walter "Bud" Eaton, please visit our Heartfelt Sympathies Store.

 Bud was united in marriage to Joyce Granger of November 11, 1959 at the Potosi United Methodist Church.
 They were blessed to have two children born to the union.